ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/relationlistfield.md

 - the `selectionMethod` specified is `\Ibexa\Core\FieldType\RelationList\Type::SELECTION_BROWSE` or `\Ibexa\Core\FieldType\RelationList\Type::SELECTION_DROPDOWN`.
 A validation error is thrown if the value does not match.
 - the `selectionDefaultLocation` specified is `null`, `string` or `integer`.
 If the type validation fails a validation error is thrown.
 - the value specified in `selectionContentTypes` is an `array`.
 If not, a validation error in given.
-- the number of content items selected in the Field isn't greater than the `selectionLimit`.
+- the number of content items selected in the field isn't greater than the `selectionLimit`.

 !!! note